 In response to the COVID-19 pandemic, the U.S. Congress passed the CARES Act.
 Included in the CARES Act was the ERTC to encourage businesses and nonprofit organizations impacted by COVID-19 to keep employees on their payroll.
 The ERTC is a refundable tax credit computed based on wages paid by the Organization.
 The Organization's accounting policy for the ERTC is to record revenue when the refundable tax credits are received from the government.
-Total ERTC revenue recognized during the year ended September 30, 2023 and 2022, was \$1,380,116 and \$663,075, respectively.
+Total ERTC revenue recognized during the years ended September 30, 2024 and 2023, was \$- and \$1,380,116, respectively.